edp1096/my-lua-set/README.md

     ```

 ## Run
-After installation, you will see a shortcut on Windows Desktop.
+* After installation, you will see a shortcut on Windows Desktop.
 Just run it and write Lua code in vscode.

-## Scripts for installation
+## Scripts for tools installation
 * MinGW
     * install_mingw.ps1 - Install [MinGW](https://github.com/brechtsanders/winlibs_mingw)
 * Lua